Logan007/pucr/README.md

 So far, no advantage of `max_gamma` is taken yet, this definitely is a todo.

 The Move-to-Front encoding is quite fast and works extremly well for most part of the available, limited test set.
 However, as it is context-dependant, there might be some cases which achieve better compression skipping Move-to-Front.
 Thus, a natural action item would be to let `pucr` figure out whether it is better to take advantage of it – or not.
-It is more an educated guess that even a CBM could easiliy perform Move-to-Front decoding for LITerals: It _temporarily_ requires _only_ 256 bytes of RAM for the alphabet and slightly more decompression code – in case of background transfer, couldn't the FDD help out before transmission as Move-to-Front is 8 bit --> 8 bit?
+It is more an educated guess that even a CBM could easiliy perform Move-to-Front decoding for LITerals.

 As of now, compression of 1492 byte sized packets is quickly done on an old i7-2860QM CPU.
 Especially, the `-O3` option for gcc results in a lot of speed bonus.
 However, plans are to look deeper in how `pthread` could be of additional help here.